giovagalassi8-ctrl/GG_Laboratorio/02_KmerBased_GenomeSurvery/README.md

 ## Compute *k-mer* frequency

 Focusing exclusively on the paired reads obtained after trimming, we proceeded with [*KAT*](https://github.com/EarlhamInst/KAT) to further investigate the raw assembly characteristics through k-mer analysis.
 Specifically, *KAT* utilizes k-mer distribution to provide key insights into the genome assembly.
+We used a k-mer size of 27.

 ```bash
 #[kat]
 kat hist -t 8 -m 27 -o Anoste SRR11672503_1_paired.fastq SRR11672503_2_paired.fastq
 ```

+The acronym `Anoste` was used to refer to *Anopheles stephensi*, the species whose genome was assembled and annotated in the study
-The primary results of interest are the Anoste.hist and Anoste.png files, both of which are located in this directory.
+The primary results of interest are the `Anoste.hist` and `Anoste.png` files, both of which are located in this [folder](./KAT_results).